The density function for the value-distribution of the Lerch zeta-function and its applications: Preliminaries

-\begin{rem} Conditions (1) and (2) of Definition \ref{defS} is related to transcendental number theory.
-In fact, we know that any transcendental number satisfies condition (1).
-For condition (2), we recall the notion of $S$-numbers introduced by Mahler \cite{Mah}.
-They are defined as follows.
-Following the notation in the book of Baker \cite{Bak}, for a complex number $\xi$, and for positive integers $n, h$, let $P(x)\in\mathbb{Z}[x]$ be a polynomial with degree at most $n$ and height at most $h$ for which $|P(\xi)|$ takes the smallest non-zero value.
-Then we define a real number $\omega(\xi)$ as
+Definition \ref{d1.6} is motivated by transcendental number theory.
+In fact, we find that any transcendental number satisfies condition \eqref{c1}.
+For condition \eqref{c2}, we recall the notion of $S$-numbers introduced by Mahler \cite{Mahler1932b}.
+According to the notation of the book of Baker \cite{Baker1990}, for a complex number $\xi$, and for positive integers $n$ and $h$, let $P(x) \in \mathbb{Z}[x]$ be a polynomial with degree at most $n$ and height at most $h$ for which $|P(\xi)|$ takes the smallest non-zero value.
+Here the height of a polynomial is the maximal value of the absolute values of the coefficients.
+Then, we determine a real number $\omega_{n, h}(\xi) \in (0,\infty)$ by the equation $|P(\xi)|=h^{-n \omega_{n, h}(\xi)}$.
+We further define $\omega(\xi) \in [0,\infty]$ as